-Caring for Your Fabulous Aging Body is Easier with a Loving Attitude toward It.
-The positive or negative things you tell yourself have a huge impact on how your body
+Caring for Your Fabulous Aging Body is Easier with a Loving Attitude toward It

 The Important Things: (in order)